Tracking Parkinson's is the world's largest ever in-depth study of people with Parkinson's.

 Launched in 2012, Tracking Parkinson's aims to study thousands of people to learn more about how the condition develops and progresses.

 Ultimately, the aim is to develop biomarkers that will allow us to diagnose and monitor Parkinson's accurately.

-We believe that finding biomarkers is crucial to finding a cure for Parkinson's.
+We believe that finding biomarkers is crucial to finding a cure.

-Without a reliable biomarker we cannot diagnose Parkinson's accurately or measure how it progresses - which is a massive barrier to testing new treatments.
+Without a reliable biomarker we cannot diagnose the condition accurately or measure how it progresses - a massive barrier to testing new treatments.